3 Days in Bologna Itinerary: What to Do in Italy’s Foodie Capital

 Beautiful stone work at Santo Stefano

-It's free to enter and walk around the various churches and courtyards – just be sure to be dressed respectfully, with shoulders and knees covered.
+It's free to enter and walk around the various churches and courtyards, though making a monetary offering is encouraged.
+Just be sure to be dressed respectfully, with shoulders and knees covered.

 If you keep walking down Via Santo Stefano, you will eventually reach Cremeria Santo Stefano, which in my opinion serves up the BEST gelato in Bologna.
 Hopefully you're hungry enough by now to try a scoop, because it's truly delicious.